 The OFSTED judgement demonstrates the great work within the school in the past 2 years, and is a sign of the potential for a more compelling grade in the future.
 I’m looking forward to providing support to assist them in their quest.’

 Andrew became an Associate member in 2014 and a full governor in 2015.
 He has been a governor at Patcham High for 5 years and joined the Patcham Junior governing body to lend his expertise on all data related matters.
+He is now joint Vice Chair of Governors.

 He has three children, two at Patcham High and another starting at Patcham Juniors this year.